This one made me laugh.

 Confirmation emails are a very important part of a purchase process and sometimes are ignored by interaction designers.
 Do you have any good examples of this?
 How would you improve the Floresfrescas one?

 I just turned off Buzz.

 It took me a while to understand why I didn’t like it and then I realised it’s quite a simple reason.
-Google Buzz, like Twitter or Facebook are for entertainment while Gmail is mostly work.
+Google Buzz, prostate like Twitter or Facebook are for entertainment while Gmail is mostly work.

-When I want to concentrate I usually shut down anything distracting and focus on what I may be doing whereas it’s sketching, designing, writing emails, proposals, etc. I usually have a break every 10-15 minutes.
+When I want to concentrate I usually shut down anything distracting and focus on what I may be doing whereas it’s sketching, abortion designing, writing emails, proposals, etc. I usually have a break every 10-15 minutes.
 Something short, just to check my planetaki, twitter and perhaps facebook (that happens less often).
 Everything is on separate tabs so work and distractions don’t get messed.